jackar4/Simple-Youtube-Downloader/README.md

 easy as that!

-(This is a program just for people learning python and wanting to do this to just see how it's done and all of things like that.
+(This is a program just for people learning python and wanting to do this to just see how it's done and all of things like that. yt_dlp hasn't got many **simple** projects like this and when learning to do it it could be very though)